 Look after your grill, and your grill will look after you.

 Taking care of a griddle isn’t tough.
 Every type of cookware needs some sort of upkeep, and a Blackstone is no different.

 Blackstone grills are exceptionally durable, but they’re not invincible.
-Clean it thoroughly and sensibly, and you’ll keep it protected for years.
+Wash it thoroughly and sensibly, and you’ll keep it protected for years.

 In this guide, I’m going to show you how to clean your Blackstone griddle, and reduce the risk of wear, rust and mold.